 That thou mayest walk in the way of good men, and keep the paths of the righteous.

-He first explained the negative reason for getting wisdom - to be saved from the destructive choices and habits of the wicked (Pr 2:12-19).
-He then began at this proverb to explain the positive reason for getting wisdom - to follow the choices and habits of great men (Pr 2:20).
-For God's protective and prospering blessings are only upon them (Pr 2:21-22).
+He first explained the negative reason for getting wisdom – to be saved from the destructive choices and habits of the wicked (Pr 2:12-19).
+He then began at this proverb to explain the positive reason for getting wisdom – to follow the choices and habits of great men (Pr 2:20).
+God’s protection and prosperity are only upon them (Pr 2:21-22).

 The Bible not only defines good and bad; it also gives examples of good and bad men.
 It compares wise men and fools, virtuous women and odious women, saints and sinners.
-The contrast is clearly seen between Abel and Cain, Abraham and Lot, David and Saul, Abigail and Michael, Peter and Judas, Paul and Demas.
-See the comments on 12:26.
+The contrast is clearly seen between Abel and Cain, Abraham and Lot, David and Saul, Abigail and Michal, Peter and Judas, Paul and Demas.
+You should know these well.

-Good men sin, but they don't wallow in their sin.
+Good men sin, but they do not wallow in their sin.
 They may fall seven times, but they will get up; the wicked fall and stay there (Pr 24:16).
-David and Peter sinned grievously, but they repented and showed an overall character far exceeding other men.
+David and Peter sinned terribly, but they repented and showed an overall character far exceeding other men.
 Saul and Judas sinned grievously, and kept right on sinning.
 Their path was final and total destruction.

 Wisdom is the key opening the door to the way of good men and the path of righteous men.
-It is offered freely in the Scriptures, and especially this book of Proverbs.
-If it enters your heart and is pleasant to your soul, you will be able to see and follow the lives of the great men and women before us, the Lord Jesus Christ being the greatest example of all.
+It is offered freely in the Scriptures, and especially in this book of Proverbs.
+If it enters your heart and is pleasant to your soul, you will be able to see and follow the lives of the great men and women before you, Jesus Christ being the greatest example of all.